-Not like I’ve been to boring weddings (well, maybe a couple), but I didn’t think I’d personally enjoy mine as much as I did.
+Not like I’ve been to boring weddings (well, maybe a couple), but I didn’t think I’d personally enjoy mine as much as I did, ill say one thingm and is the i look for the most Unique Wedding Reception Venues Brisbane, I chose the right one.
 I’m not too big on being the center of attention and definitely not interested in over-orchestrating the events of one day in my life.
 But the important moments happened beautifully, I had an amazing crew who smoothed the day and let me enjoy it, and I married a man who seeks to honor God alongside me.
 In the end, I’m thankful to say I didn’t elope. ;-P

 2. There’s psychology behind being “unequally yolked”.

 I might be stating the obvious here (in a super complicated way), but when you spend so much time with a person, in such close proximity, your thought patterns begin to mold – nearly imperceptibly – to accommodate and mirror that significant other.
 I’m not even talking about the obvious changes you make for each other as you communicate your needs.
 I’m talking about the most gradual yet significantly altering change in personality.
 I suppose any marriage counselor worth his/her salt will make you aware of the way you and your spouse will reform to accommodate each other, but noticing it happen so subtly between my husband and me has been its own experience.

 It’s no wonder to me now why Jesus cautions his followers to guard against pairings between unequal positions of faith.
 Even the subtlest slips can add up over time, and you might find yourself pointing in a Christ-opposite direction without even realizing it happened.

 3. Satan will attack you and your marriage from the get-go.